 Beaches can be very specific in what they collect as currents, weather conditions, geography and offshore habitats will all influence your findings.
 Some beaches are good for driftwood or fossils, others for mermaid’s purses or sea glass.
 Visiting a beach after a storm is one of the best times for beachcombing as it can often result in an array of interesting finds being washed ashore.

-Here is our expert guide to beachcombing, including things to look out for, how to beachcomb, and best beaches for beachcombing in the UK.
+Here is our expert guide to beachcombing, including things to look out for, how to beachcomb responsibly and legally, and the best beaches for beachcombing in the UK.

 What is beachcombing?

 Beachcombing is a soothing activity which involves combing the shoreline to see what objects of interest you can see.
 This could be shells, pebbles, seaglass or one of the seashore marvels listed below.